adjust/unity_sdk/README.md

 The same callback parameters that are registered for [events](#callback-parameters) can also be saved to be sent in every event or session of the adjust SDK.

 The session callback parameters have a similar interface to the event callback parameters.
-Instead of adding the key and it's value to an event, it's added through a call to `Adjust` method `addSessionCallbackParameter`:
+Instead of adding the key and it's value to an event, it's added through a call to `addSessionCallbackParameter` method of the `Adjust` instance.

 ```cs
 Adjust.addSessionCallbackParameter("foo", "bar");